-Number and amount of scholarships are awarded based on the candidate pool.
-To receive a Middle School Scholarship, a student must be a rising 6th, 7th, or 8th grader at the time the application is made.
-To earn the Upper School Scholarship, a student must be a rising 9th, 10th or 11th grader at the time the application is made.
-No candidate may be a current or former student of DWS or a sibling of a former Honor Scholarship recipient.
+The number and amount of scholarships are awarded based on the candidate pool.
+To receive a Middle School Scholarship, a student must be a rising 6th, 7th or 8th grader at the time the application is submitted.
+To earn the Upper School Scholarship, a student must be a rising 9th, 10th, or 11th grader at the time application is submitted.
+No candidate may be a current or be a sibling of a former Honor Scholarship recipient.
 All candidates must be present for testing on the testing date: Saturday, February 10th, 8:30 am-11:30 am.
 Personal interview (if required) will be at a later specified date and time.